auth0/auth0-java/README.md

 The implementation is based on the [Management API Docs](https://auth0.com/docs/api/management/v2).

 Create a `ManagementAPI` instance by providing the domain from the [Application dashboard](https://manage.auth0.com/#/applications) and a valid API Token.
+Read the [recommendations](#api-clients-recommendations) for keeping the resources usage low.

 ```java
 ManagementAPI mgmt = new ManagementAPI("{YOUR_DOMAIN}", "{YOUR_API_TOKEN}");